Mbappé is bringing soccer to a new dimension at World Cup

 ”We know about Kylian, of course.
 He speaks on the soccer field,” France coach Didier Deschamps said. ”He can change a match in just a moment.”

-“He hurt us today but I am cheering for him because he is a real star,” Poland coach Czesław Michniewicz said through a translator.
-“I’m talking about Messi, Ronaldo, (Robert) Lewandowski.
-If someone is going to take over, I think Mbappé will be the player to be the best one for many years.”
+”He hurt us today but I am cheering for him because he is a real star,” Poland coach Czeslaw Michniewicz said through a translator. ”I’m talking about Messi, Ronaldo, (Robert) Lewandowski.
+If someone is going to take over, I think Mbappe will be the player to be the best one for many years.”

-In an instant, Mbappé accelerated up to 35 kph (22 mph) as he kicked the ball forward into empty space then burst past Przemysław Frankowski to collect it several meters ahead.
-While that action didn’t result in a goal, it laid the framework for what was to come on a night when Mbappé showed off his full arsenal of weapons.
+In an instant, Mbappe accelerated up to 35 kph (22 mph) as he kicked the ball forward into empty space then burst past Przemyslaw Frankowski to collect it several meters ahead.
+While that action didn’t result in a goal, it laid the framework for what was to come on a night when Mbappe showed off his full arsenal of weapons.

 ”When you look at his finishing there, he’s unbelievable,” Cash said. ”He’s probably the best player I’ve played against.”